fqantonio/GoingInductive/THEORY.md

 | -------------------- | -------------------- | -------------------- | -------------------- |
 | Problem-based; simulation-based; scenario-based; | books; hypertext; lectures; video; | help; pop-up menus;ballons; | computer practice interactive media; worked-examples; completion problems |

+In secondary learning, teachers are a primary source of information for students.
+The acquisition of new knowledge, regardless of its source, requires processing in working memory.
+This system has extreme limitations in both capacity and time scale, which is where Cognitive Load Theory (CLT) becomes crucial.

-The best way to get information from anybody else is a teacher, concerning secondary learning.
-Aquiring novel knowledge in whatever way, means that this must be processed afterwards in working memory.
-This is a system with extreme limitations, not only in capacity as in time scale, and that's where CLT comes into place.
-If this information is important its important to store in long term memory, which is enourmeos compared to short ter memory.
-So, whenever we are storing infromation in long term memory we are transforming ourselves, so learning is transformation, allowing people to do things that are not possible without this massive stored learning  information a wide schematic scenario.
-Learning, for Sweller is the transfer of information to long term memory (Sweller, 2023).
+For information to be valuable, it must be stored in long-term memory, which is vast compared to short-term memory.
+The act of storing information in long-term memory transforms us; therefore, learning is a transformative process.
+This transformation allows people to perform tasks that would be impossible without this stored knowledge, forming a broad schematic foundation.
+According to Sweller, learning is the transfer of information to long-term memory (Sweller, 2023).

-Knwowing the cognitive architecture that considerer the way humans process information and how the cognitive mind works its half way to engage in effective learning activities design.
+Understanding the cognitive architecture—how humans process information and how the mind works—is essential for designing effective learning activities.

+In cognitive load theory, "secondary learning" refers to the acquisition of knowledge and skills that are not naturally acquired through evolution and require explicit instruction.
+This contrasts with "primary learning," which involves skills like language acquisition, learned effortlessly and without formal teaching (Sweeler, 2023).